apmckinlay/natureapp/plants/calypso.md

 location: [bc,ab,sk,mb]
 habitat: [forest,wetland]
 visibility: low
-aka: ["Fairy Orchid, Venus Slipper"]
+aka: ["Fairy Orchid", "Venus Slipper"]
 ---
 If you’re hiking through a **pine forest** in the Canadian Rockies at higher elevations from **May** to **July**, you may see a Calypso Orchid.
 The single, showy **flower** on a long purple **stem** (4-8 in) can also be found in **damp forests** or **bogs** of eastern North America.